 - Oops!Something went wrong.Please try again later.

-The SPDR S&P Global Dividend ETF (WDIV) was launched on 05/29/2013, and is a smart beta exchange traded fund designed to offer broad exposure to the World ETFs category of the market.
+A smart beta exchange traded fund, the SPDR S&P Global Dividend ETF (WDIV) debuted on 05/29/2013, and offers broad exposure to the World ETFs category of the market.

 What Are Smart Beta ETFs?

 The ETF industry has long been dominated by products based on market cap weighted indexes, a strategy created to reflect the market or a particular market segment.

 Market cap weighted indexes work great for investors who believe in market efficiency.
 They provide a low-cost, convenient and transparent way of replicating market returns.